photosheep/dots/README.md

 **Photography:** rawtherapee, GIMP, graphicsmagick, xf86-input-wacom, rsync

 #### Notes
-Very little is implicitly integrated, and I've attempted to make the config as modular as possible.
+Very little is explicitly integrated, and I've attempted to make the config as modular as possible.
 Most non-desktop things aren't required, and are just preferences of mine.

 rime-cantonese only needs to be installed and ibus launched, it copies files to your config and populates a build list there.